demarcod1/librarianz-scripts/README.md

 This script will move charts to/from the `Current Chartz`, `Old Chartz`, and `Archive` directories
 ### To move a chart to a different location

-1. Edit the `options/move_chartz_options.json` file to specify which chartz you wish to move, and where you wish to move them to
+1. Edit the `options/move_chartz_options.json` file to specify which chartz you wish to move, and where you wish to move them
 2. Run `python3 move_chartz.py` in the terminal

 #### Configuring move_chartz_options.json